soccertrack/funfacts/README.md

  > ^ <
 ```
 ### 00. Javascript can do extension
-An extension is a feature that allows you to add new functionality to an existing class without modifying original class directly.
-Extensions are a way to extend the behavior and capabilities of types without subclassing.
-You to add new functionality to an object after the object is created.
+An extension in programming is a mechanism that enables the augmentation of features in an existing class without making direct modifications to the original class.
+It's a method to enhance the behavior and abilities of types without the need for subclassing.
+With extensions, you can incorporate additional functionality into an object after the object has been initially created.

 ```javascript
 // class definition